ucsb-cs8/ucsb-cs8.github.io/_ptopics/python2vs3.md

 # Checking IDLE version

-When running IDLE, the version of Python it is built for shows up in the window that pops up, e.g.
+When running `idle` or `idle3`, the version of Python it is built for shows up in the window that pops up, e.g.

 ```
 Python 2.7.11 (v2.7.11:6d1b6a68f775, Dec  5 2015, 12:54:16)